(Edited on 2014-08-26 to add volume information and additional measurements)

 I can sort of sympathize with you… Coffee pot makers do a similar thing.
 No one can agree how big a cup of coffee needs to be when the obvious answer is: 7.2 ounces.

-1. I wouldn’t mind if the mugs were clearly different, but the manufacturers seem to be trying to make the same product and failing miserably.
-If you want to make a different mug, like null or null or null , hey, no problem!
+I wouldn’t mind if the mugs were clearly different, but the manufacturers seem to be trying to make the same product and failing miserably.
+If you want to make a different mug, like or or , hey, no problem!

 But if you’re trying to make a standard coffee mug, stick to the standard.
 Order, I say, Order!